 ‘Eleven and a third,’ Ollivander said.
 ‘Best to be as precise and thorough as possible with a wand of such potential.’

-Harry smile.
+Harry smiled.
 ‘Thank you, Mr Ollivander.’

 Ollivander’s white, crooked teeth gleamed back.
 ‘This part, Mr Potter, you cannot witness, despite the ingenuity of your idea.
 All wand-makers must have some secrets.’
 He snatched the vial off the desk and vanished into the shelves, muttering beneath his breath.